malinlarsson/courses/assembly/2017-11-15/exercises/Exercise_Illumina_Assembly.md

 ### Setup

-Make a copy of the folder which includes the read data using `cp -vr /proj/g2017025/exercises/illumina_assembly/data .`
+Make a copy of the folder which includes the read data using `cp -vr /sw/courses/assembly/illumina_assembly/data .`

 ### Rhodobacter HiSeq data

+Use the files `Rhodo_Hiseq_trimmed_read{1,2}.fastq` for the assemblies.

 #### Spades